Boje Postel: Training as an artist and early professional life

-Postel was drafted by the German military before the 1st World War and sustained tuberculosis.
-It took him quite a bit of time to recover from that disease.
+Travel 1924-1936

 Beginning in 1922, Postel travelled extensively to England, Spain the Netherlands, Italy and France.
 He received further influences from Fauvism and Cubism.
 Both influences led to a step-by-step move away from impressionist art.
 In 1924 Postel settled in London but still had a room in Berlin.
-In 1927 he had a room in Nr 213 Kurfuerstendamm in Berlin.
-After 1933, Postel's mentor Max Liebermann fell in disgrace with the National Socialist regime and resigned as president of the Prussian Academy of Arts in 1932.
-Postel left Germany and spent the following years with travel to the Netherlands, Majorca and Maribor in present-day Slovenia.
+It is documented that in 1927 he had a room in Nr 213 Kurfuerstendamm in Berlin, suggesting some wealth or income given the fact that this was a prestigious and expensive address in 1920s Berlin.
+After 1933, Postel's mentor Max Liebermann fell in disgrace with the National Socialist regime and resigned as president of the Prussian Academy of Arts in 1933.
+Postel left Germany together with his Jewish girlfriend Nina, a pianist, and spent the following years with travel to the Netherlands, Majorca and Maribor in present-day Slovenia.
+It is unclear why he chose this particular destination but it is assumed that his girlfriend Nina's Viennese family may have had a summer house there as this was not uncommon for wealthy Viennese families at the time.
+In Maribor he acquired a stray dog by the name of Chuta who became the subject of many black and white sketches at the time.
+A good number of aquarell paintings still exist from his time in Mallorca.
+It is believed that he left Mallorca for London at the start of the Spanish Civil War in 1936.
 The fate of German artists in exile during the years 1933-1945 has been described in detail elsewhere.
+At some stage during this time he married Nina but later divorced her.
+The fact that they remained in a relationship and lived together for many years even after the divorce could suggest that they divorced due to the worsening situation for them as a couple given that Nina was Jewish.